 Cost of Attendance

-Health Service – The Health Service fee allows students to enroll in the Health Service Program and grants access to the programs and services provided on-campus through the five Health Services departments, as well as coverage for specific off-campus services.
+The Health Service fee allows students to enroll in the Health Service Program and grants access to the programs and services provided on-campus through the five Health Services departments, as well as coverage for specific off-campus services.
 The fee is mandatory for all full-time students and all students who enroll in the Columbia Student Medical Insurance Plan.
 Part-time students have the option to enroll in the Health Service Program.

-Student Medical Insurance Plan – University policy mandates that all full-time students be insured in a medical insurance plan.
-Full-time students will be automatically enrolled in the Student Medical Insurance Plan.
+University policy mandates that all full-time students be insured in a medical insurance plan.
+Full-time students will be automatically enrolled in the Basic Student Medical Insurance Plan.
 Part-time students have the option to enroll in the Student Medical Insurance Plan.
-Students may choose to enroll in either the Basic or Comprehensive level of the Student Medical Insurance Plan.
+Students may choose to enroll in either the 90 or 100 Plan (formerly the Gold or Platinum level) of the Student Medical Insurance Plan.
 Full-time students who are already covered under another medical insurance plan may submit a request to have their enrollment in the Student Medical Insurance Plan waived.

 Please note: This calculator tool has been provided to give you a sense of what your estimated cost of attendance may be.
 It is not an official determinant of your costs.